mathvalenza/bootcamp-final-project/README.md

 ws
 ```
-It will being servint at localhost:8000.
+It will being serving at `localhost:8000`.
 Enjoy it!